Luxury Hotels Re-Opening: What Will Be Different

 Luxury Hotel Food

 Food and beverage services will feature reduced in-person contact with hotel guests.
-Buffet service may be offered but attendants will wear face coverings and utensils will be cleaned on a far more regular basis.
-For dine in services, table items like napkins, glassware and silverware will be minimized.
-Shared use items like condiment bottles, salt and pepper shakers are offered in a single service container.
-Instead of traditional menus, low-touch methods will be utilized, like disposable menus, white boards and digital menus.
+Buffet service may be offered, but attendants will wear face coverings, and utensils will be cleaned far more regularly.
+For dine-in services, table items like napkins, glassware, and silverware will be minimized.
+Shared-use items like condiment bottles and salt and pepper shakers are offered in a single service container.
+Instead of traditional menus, low-touch methods will be utilized, like disposable menus, whiteboards, and digital menus.
 Even after the pandemic has subsided, you’ll see digital menus.

 Recreation